The client of your dreams

 2.What kind of relationships are you looking for?

 Some investment styles just don't mesh.
-For example, if you take a rule-based approach to portfolio management, a client who likes to chase the hot stock of the week will be frustrating to work with.
+For example, if you take a rule-based approach to portfolio management, a client who likes to chase the hot stock of the week may be frustrating to work with.

 Communication styles also matter.
-Do you like talking through options with clients and taking the time to consider every angle, or are you looking for clients who will trust your advice and don't need to be heavily involved?
+Do you like talking through choices with clients and taking the time to consider every angle, or are you looking for clients who will trust your advice and don't need to be heavily involved?

 Values can be important too.
 Do you like working with clients who want their investments to make a difference in the world?
 Do you find that your clients' charitable causes are important to you?
 Are there client goals you like to work on that are about more than money?
 These factors and more can make a big difference in your ability to build strong client relationships.